vmware-tanzu/tanzu-dev-portal/content/practices/design-studio/index.md

 - Next, have them take a photo on their phone and upload the photo to the collaboration space.

    Alternatively, send the photos to the facilitators via chat app, email, or even text message.
-People can even hold up their drawings to their camera and the facilitator can take a screenshot, then add the image to the collaboration space.
+People can even hold up their drawings to their webcam -- the facilitator can take a screenshot, then add the image to the collaboration space.

 - For all other steps, such as dot-voting, use the digital whiteboard with the drawing photos.

 ### Preceding
 - [Personas](/practices/personas)